 Once you’ve built a relationship, you need to nurture it.
 During the retention stage, brands should make every effort possible to keep subscribers coming back for more.

-Focusing on retention is well worth your time, as it costs 5x more to attract a new customer than it does to retain a current one, according to Invesp.
+Focusing on retention is well worth your time, as it costs five times more to attract a new customer than it does to retain a current one, according to Invesp.
 As you work to retain customers, remember that it’s not all about selling.
 You’ve started to build a relationship with customers and retention efforts should build on that premise.